avidunixuser/banking/README.md

 |   3.
 Modeling and Deployment.ipynb
 |   4.
 All_in_PySpark.ipynb (Run this Standalone - no connection with other notebooks)
 |   5.
 All_together_Statistics_vs_sklearn.ipynb (Run this Standalone - no connection with other notebooks)
+|   6.
+Feature Elimination using OLS (p-value) and VIF.ipynb (Run this standalone - multicolinearity and refinement of score)
 ├── presentation
 |   ├── PortugueseBank_DataScience_Report.pptx